telliott99/genealogy/README.md

 The format is [markdown](https://en.wikipedia.org/wiki/Markdown).
 Markdown supports links but is much easier for humans to write than html.

 If you view the files as plain text, they may look a little strange if you are not used to it, but it's definitely readable.
-You can view the source for the pages in any text editor, or as they are here on Github, rendered as html in your browser.
+You can view the source for the pages in any text editor.

+Or you can just continue to view them as they are here on Github, rendered by your browser as html.

 Markdown allows easy incorporation of a variety of material including photos, text, and external web pages.
 If you download or clone the project, the pages will be a lot nicer with any of a variety of free markdown viewers or editors that are available.